Cqoicebordel/Who-Wants-to-Be-a-Millionaire/README.md

 But also a few tools were added, like the possibility to set the volume, or to jump to a specific question, etc.

+You can see a [preview of the interface](https://cqoicebordel.net/Who-Wants-to-Be-a-Millionaire/)

 # Usage

 To "install" this game, you will need a simple webserver that can serve static files (Apache will do).
 You simply upload this git repository into a folder on the web server, and access index.html in your browser.